section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 It's essentially a set of access and manipulation processes that a developer can utilize to gain access to his or her data.

-The best part is that you don't need to install anything, because it's already included in the `.NET` Framework.
+The best part is that you don't need to install anything because it's already included in the `.NET` Framework.

 ### Prerequisite
 - Install [Visual Studio Code](https://code.visualstudio.com/).